featurist/hyperdom/readme.md

 Good news - none required.

 Just like React app, Hyperdom app is often composed of multiple components.
-Unlike React though, hyperdom always re-renders all of them, no matter which component needs an update.
-So components can reference some higher level object - aka model - to get/set state.
-The app object itself is a good candidate for a model.
+Unlike React though, hyperdom does not recreate them on each render - components are assumed to live as long as the page stays open.
+Another crucial difference is that hyperdom is always re-renders top level app, no matter which component triggered an update.

+All that means is that components themselves - or, really, just javascript objects - are perfectly fit to store state in regular object properties.

 ### Events and Bindings